sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 - Community 1: Nodes 1, 2, 3, 4, 5
 - Community 2: Nodes 6, 7, 8, 9, 10, 11, 12

 Node 4 serves as a bridge between these communities, connecting to nodes in both groups.
-This community structure aligns with Easley \& Kleinberg's discussion of how networks often organize into clusters with sparse connections between them[^1].
+This community structure aligns with Easley \& Kleinberg's discussion of how networks often organize into clusters with sparse connections between them.

 The presence of communities has implications for influence propagation.
 Information might spread quickly within communities but face barriers when crossing between them.
 Bridge nodes like node 4 are critical for facilitating cross-community influence.